wrexik/SkyScan/journal.md

 tomorrow I will try to excrude the frame and try to print the very first prototype.
 Just to see the sizes and the fitment of the components.
 Im looking forward to it!

+# 06-13: First Prototype Printed
+Today I fixed some of the errors in the frame structure.
+The arms werent the same, I might use mirror mode next time.
+Ive also rounded more of the frame, it looks super cool now!
+When I came home from school I extruded the frame by 3mm and tryed to print it.
+It came in about 28g and 34m of print time.
+Just in PLA nothing fancy.
+Next up, I will be adding the mounting holes and standofs.
+And the "roof" of the drone.

 ## Pitch